rtwolfe/portfolio/README.md

 ## About

 I build **governance infrastructure for AI agents** &mdash; the compilers, runtime attestation substrate, design intelligence platforms, and production products that make autonomous agents safe to deploy.
 Not wrappers.
 Not demos.
-Not prompt templates. **Four core systems and six production products** that close the loop from raw idea to deployed, governed, monitored, cryptographically attested agent fleet &mdash; with defense-grade compliance enforcement at every stage.
+Not prompt templates. **Four core systems and eight production products** that close the loop from raw idea to deployed, governed, monitored, cryptographically attested agent fleet &mdash; with defense-grade compliance enforcement at every stage.

 **Governance is the core problem.** Every team shipping AI agents hits the same wall: the prototype works, but production demands governance &mdash; constitutional constraints, runtime guardrails, OWASP security auditing, compliance drift detection, kill switches, audit trails, cryptographic evidence.
 Most frameworks hand you a runtime and leave governance as an exercise for the reader.
 I built a platform that makes governance structural.
 It's enforced at compile time.
 It travels with the deployed agent.
 It's monitored in real time.
 It's signed and attested.
 It's not optional.